Dr Anthony Chilton

 Providing the right acoustic environment is an essential component in the design of sustainable buildings that support work, study, living, rest and recuperation.

-Acoustic control can simply mean sealed, highly serviced buildings with a heavy and high embodied carbon structure.
+Applied without consideration, acoustic control can mean sealed, highly serviced buildings with a heavy and high embodied carbon structure.
 However, with the right approach, exceptional acoustics can be achieved through a passive, low-energy strategy that contributes to the design of a Net Zero Carbon building.

 Successful design is highly reliant on careful clarification of the brief, collaboration between disciplines and early consideration of the acoustic strategy.
 The ultimate success of the design is best judged through appropriate post-occupancy evaluation.